cceh/kosh/docs/deployment.md

 If you want to save the strings 'as they are', i.e. without preprocessing, use `"type":"keyword"`.

-If you want to avoid saving strings with punctuation, i.e. let them be analyze by elasticsearch, use `"type":"text"`.
+If you want to preprocess strings (analyze them before indexing), i.e. let them be analyze by elasticsearch, use `"type":"text"`.

 If your dictionary does not have IDs for the entries, Kosh creates them automatically.